The Footsteps of Jesus

 dew that vanishes."
 Hosea 6:4.

-"But we are not of them who draw back unto perdition; but
+"But we are not of those who draw back unto perdition;

 The religious feelings of many, however lively and